Home

 4. Repeat with the remaining tortillas.

 5. Place roll-ups in the oven and cook for 15 minutes.
 Cheese will be melted.
-Carefully expose roll-ups to the air to cool completely, then re-wrap and place in refrigerator overnight to firm up.
+Remove from oven.
+Carefully open foil to cool completely, then re-wrap and place in refrigerator overnight to firm up.

-6. Carefully unwrap roll-ups, and cut into 8 slices with a sharp knife.
+6. Unwrap roll-ups, and cut into 8 slices with a sharp knife.
 Insert one toothpick into each slice.

 Yield: 36 appetizers